 They will be able to help you choose the safest treatment for your baby ball of fur.
-If you are using a store-bought remedy or prevention method, make sure you check to make sure it's safe for kittens.
+If you are using a store-bought remedy or prevention method, check to make sure it's safe for kittens.
 Bayer Advantage specifically states that it's safe for cats 8 weeks or older, while the Zodiac formula is approved for all ages.

 Keep Your Cat Flea Free

-Fleas are unfortunately an inevitable reality that pet owners have to deal with at one point or another!
+Fleas are, unfortunately, an inevitable reality that pet owners have to deal with at one point or another!
 And while it can be an absolute drag, treating the problem isn’t as difficult as you might expect.
 With proper attention and fast action, you can stop a flea infestation in its tracks and keep your cat feeling her finest feline self!

 Remember: prevention is key!
-Stay consistent with your cat’s routine treatments especially during peak flea seasons.
-Decide on the right method for your cat and be sure to start it at first signs of warmer weather.
+Stay consistent with your cat’s routine treatments, especially during peak flea seasons.
+Decide on the right method for your cat, and be sure to start it at first signs of warmer weather.

 Now that you understand how to recognize the signs of fleas on cats, we advise that you add a regular flea check into your cat’s weekly routine.
 While cats are excellent self-groomers, running a comb through their coats once or twice per week to check for fleas or other skin conditions is important to prevent an outbreak.

 If you suspect your cat has fleas, talk to your vet to get a diagnosis as soon as possible to start treating the problem early.
-The fewer eggs that are laid, the faster the infestation can be remedied.
+The fewer eggs laid, the faster the infestation can be remedied.